NESA: Relational Neuro-Symbolic Static Program Analysis: Conclusion

 \section{Conclusion}

-We present \ToolName, a compositional neuro-symbolic framework that enables compilation-free and customizable static analysis. \ToolName\ decomposes a static analysis task based on a user-defined analysis policy and employs parsing-based analysis alongside LLM prompting in the analysis policy evaluation, ultimately solving the original static analysis problem.
-It is demonstrated that \ToolName\ achieves a performance comparable to, and even exceeding, state-of-the-art approaches in specific static analysis tasks.
+We present \ToolName, a relational neuro-symbolic framework that enables compilation-free and customizable static program analysis.
+Based on an analysis policy, \ToolName\ decomposes an analysis task and employs parsing-based analysis alongside LLM prompting to reduce hallucinations. \ToolName\ achieves a performance comparable to, and even exceeding, state-of-the-art approaches in different analysis tasks, uncovering 13 previously unknown real-world bugs that have been confirmed and fixed.
 We believe \ToolName\ offers valuable insights into the intersection of LLMs and symbolic analysis, paving the way for reshaping static analysis for better usability.